 In 2014, Service Excellence Training will focus on two segments of the business community.
 The Chamber is working with leaders in government, lodging, restaurants and retail to enlist those who are already well versed in customer service.
 This group will help train their colleagues around the community.
 The restaurant industry will be one of the first sectors trained through this new format.

-There is no cost to participate in the program.
-The training includes three 3-hour sessions.
 For more information on how to sign up for participation please contact Membership Director, Reed Jones, (970) 875-7004.

 Below is media coverage of this program since its inception.